Summer School Catalog

 Second Semester: Monday, July 8 through Thursday, July 25

 Registration Start Dates:

-registrations begin at 7:00 am on the dates listed above and continue until the close of registration.
+begin at 9:00 am on the dates listed above and continue until the close of registration.
 On-line registration will close on Monday,

 It is to your advantage to register on your start date listed above.

 - Enter student ID and student birth date xx/xx/xxxx

 Follow prompts to register for summer courses.
 Summer courses have been pre-approved.
 You can only register for one course per semester.